-When buying a phone, research the carriers, devices, and plans that best fit your lifestyle.
+When buying a phone, research the wireless service provider, devices, and plans that best fit your lifestyle.
 Talk to family and friends, and search online to learn about others’ experiences.

-• If you opt for a prepaid plan, you buy a device and pay in advance for talk, text, and data usage.
-You’ll need to pay more whenever you deplete your balance.
+Figure out whether a prepaid plan is for you.
+With a prepaid plan, you buy a device and pay in advance for talk, text, and data usage.
+You’ll need to pay more whenever you use up your balance.
 It may be cheaper than a contract plan, but you may experience slower data speeds.

-• Read and understand the contract.
-Make sure there are no blank spaces and everything you’ve been promised in conversations is also is in writing.
-Once you’ve signed you’re locked in.
+Read and understand the contract.
+Make sure there are no blank spaces and everything you’ve been promised in conversations is also in writing.
+Once you’ve signed, you’re locked in.

 • your wireless provider doesn’t provide service in the new location